tomas19/kalpana_v2/install/readme.md

 2) Create a python virtual environment: python3 -m venv my_env_project
 3) Activate the environment: source/my_env_project/bin/activate
 4) pip install -r ubuntuReqs.txt

+Instructions for set-up the environment in Henry2
+1) Add python 3 to the PATH: module load conda
+2) Create an environment using kalpana_env_H2.yml: conda env create -f kalpana_env_H2.yml -p /path/to/the/environment
+* The environment can be to big to be instaled in the HOME directory, so specifying the path all packages will be instaled in a diferent place.